Soccer-England surge past Senegal 3-0 to set up France quarter-final | Sports-Games

 England overcame a pedestrian start to surge to a comfortable 3-0 victory over Senegal on Sunday as goals by Jordan Henderson, Harry Kane and Bukayo Saka swept them into a mouth-watering World Cup quarter-final clash with holders France.
 England took a long time to impose themselves on the African champions, a team they had never faced before, and survived a couple of scares before two goals late in the first half changed the feel of the night and it was no contest after the break.

-England overcame a pedestrian start to surge to a comfortable 3-0 victory over Senegal on Sunday as goals by Jordan Henderson, Harry Kane and Bukayo Saka swept them into a mouth-watering World Cup quarter-final clash with holders France.

-England took a long time to impose themselves on the African champions, a team they had never faced before, and survived a couple of scares before two goals late in the first half changed the feel of the night and it was no contest after the break.
-The victory extended England's all-time unbeaten run against African teams to 21 games, including eight in World Cups.
+The impressive victory extended England's all-time unbeaten run against African teams to 21 games, including eight in World Cups.
 Morocco, who face Spain on Tuesday, are now the only African team left in the tournament.
+"Really tough.
+Knockout games are never easy," said man of the match Kane.
+"We've shown great maturity through the tournament...
+3-0 here against a really good side.
+Mentality was top from the beginning and we took our chances when they came.

+"We feel good, we've got good players getting forward and we're solid at the back.
+A really good day for us."
+It was always going to be a stiff challenge for Senegal in the absence of the suspended Idrissa Gueye and injured fellow midfielder Cheikhou Kouyate.

-It was a lead that had looked unlikely but England came out full of confidence after the break and it no longer felt like a contest.
-Saka, recalled by coach Gareth Southgate in his only change from the win over Wales, cleverly lifted in the third after 58 minutes following a penetrating run and low cross by Foden.
+The goals knocked the stuffing out of Senegal and with England looking full of confidence after the break it no longer felt like a contest.
+Saka, recalled by coach Gareth Southgate in his only change from the win over Wales, cleverly lifted in the third after 57 minutes following a penetrating run and low cross by Foden.

 It was England's 12th goal of the tournament, the most by any team in Qatar and matching their all-time record set four years ago when they went all the way to the semi-finals.
-From then on England were able to go through the motions and keep out of trouble as they are still yet to have a yellow card and seem to have avoided any major injuries going into the France showdown.
+From then on England were able to go through the motions and keep out of trouble as they have yet to receive a yellow card and seem to have avoided any major injuries going into the France showdown.

-They know they will be unlikely to get away with a similarly slow start next Saturday night against a French team who impressively dispatched Poland 3-0 earlier on Sunday, but the holders too will be well aware that their old rivals possess the weapons to do real damage if they get the chance.
+Their only setback seems to be the absence of Raheem Sterling, who was not available for selection on Sunday for what the FA said was a family issue.
+They know they will be unlikely to get away with a similarly slow start next Saturday against a French team who dispatched Poland 3-0 earlier on Sunday, but the holders will also be aware that their old rivals have the weapons to do real damage.

+"We all want to play in the biggest games and no better game than playing France," said Foden.
+"On our best game we can create chances and score, were looking forward to what's going to be a big challenge."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)